gitlogix/task-list-mean-stack-server/README.md

 # task-list

-This app manages list of tasks using MERN stack.
+This app manages list of tasks using MEAN stack.